Helen of Troy (miniseries): Plot

+Tyndareus dies shortly after and Paris is sent to Sparta to draw out a peace treaty with the new king Menelaus upon his wedding to Helen and accession to Sparta's throne, which angers Agamemnon as he claims Troy is plotting to pit Sparta and Mycenae against each other.
+Agamemnon also covets the wealth and power of Troy.
+Menelaus and Agamemnon plot to have Paris murdered after receiving him as a guest, after learning what they need to know about Troy.
+Agamemnon pressures Menelaus into ordering Helen to parade naked in front of the kings.
+Paris meets Helen in this state, recognizing each other from their visions, as he gains her love and the two flee to Troy.

+Menelaus demands that his brother wage war on Troy to get Helen back, while Agamemnon takes it as an opportunity to seize Troy's wealth and consolidate and increase his power, and the former suitors are gathered to fulfill their oath.
+Agamemnon reluctantly sacrifices his and Clytemnestra's own young daughter Iphigenia for favorable strong winds so that the Greek fleet can set sail.
+When the Greeks arrive to demand the return of Helen, Priam refuses.
+The Greeks attack and occupy Troy.

-The war rages on.
+The war rages on for ten years.
 Agamemnon agrees to end it if, in a single duel, Menelaus wins over Paris.
 Agamemnon poisons Menelaus' javelin.
 Paris is cut but Menelaus stops the fight and the two men make peace.
 Hector challenges Agamemnon to a duel to the death; Achilles takes up the challenge and kills Hector.
-To try to save Paris, Helen attempts to surrender to Agamemnon, but Paris intervenes.
+To try to save Paris, Helen sneaks into the Greek camp at night and attempts to surrender to Agamemnon, but Agamemnon is determined to conquer Troy in return for his daughter's life, and Paris intervenes having sneaked in himself.
 Achilles charges at him, but Paris shoots Achilles in the heel.
 Paris is saved by Trojan soldiers but Agamemnon stabs him and he dies in Helen's arms.

 During Paris' funeral, the Greeks appear to sail away, leaving a huge wooden horse on the beach of Troy.
-The horse is taken into the city, but there are Greek soldiers inside it.
-When the city is asleep at that night, the Greeks kill both Priam and the queen Hecuba.
-Agamemnon seats himself on Troy's throne declaring himself as a dictator and ruler of the Aegean entirely, having Helen brought to him and raping her.
-The next morning, as the Greek soldiers sack the city, Clytemnestra arrives, rescuing her sister and killing her husband.
+The horse is taken into the city, but there are Greek soldiers inside it, a stratagem of Odysseus.
+When the city is asleep at that night, the Greeks inside the horse open the gates to the rest of their army.
+The rampaging Greeks kill both Priam and the queen Hecuba.
+Agamemnon seats himself on Troy's throne declaring himself as a dictator and ruler of the Aegean entirely, having Helen brought to him and raping her in front of Menelaus, who is restrained from intervening.
+The next morning, as the Greek soldiers continue to sack the city, Clytemnestra arrives, rescuing her sister and killing her husband, finally avenging their daughter.